Curve

 Service Area

-Seniors Helping Seniors® in-home care provides companionship care and related non-medical home care services throughout Clearwater and surrounding Pinellas County communities, including nearby neighborhoods and beach areas when scheduling allows.
+Seniors Helping Seniors® provides companionship care and other non-medical home care services throughout Clearwater and nearby communities across Pinellas County.
+Nearby neighborhoods and beach areas may also be included when scheduling allows.

-If you want companionship care that supports routine and consistency, call 727-401-4700 or request a consult through the website.
-The fastest path is to share the schedule you want and the kind of caregiver personality that fits your parent.
+To learn more about companionship care that supports routine and consistency, call 727-401-4700 or request a consultation through the website.
+The easiest way to start is by sharing the schedule you want and the type of caregiver personality that fits your parent.